By D.L. Smith-Reed, DVM

 Feeding a newborn orphaned kitten is a challenge but can be fun and rewarding.
 Here are some guidelines to follow when assisting orphaned kittens.

-I would recommend having your veterinarian check them over as soon as possible to determine their health status and age.
-Any noticeable health problems such as skin lesions, crusty eyelids or presence of dehydration can be addressed by your veterinarian and appropriate treatment started.
+Have your veterinarian check them over as soon as possible to determine their health status and age.
+Any noticeable health problems such as skin lesions, crusty eyelids, or presence of dehydration can be addressed by your veterinarian and appropriate treatment started.

 It's unfortunate and sad that not all kittens and puppies receive the nurturing and security of a mother.

 If you are committed to helping the newborn kittens and become their surrogate mother, then you will need to provide a safe, warm home for them.
 You can use a box or small crate with plenty of dry, clean bedding.
 Make sure you change the bedding frequently so it doesn’t get too soiled.